Countdown to TAG Camp!

 • What will my child learn?

-All children will learn academic readiness skills through a combination of individualized and group instruction.
-Academic readiness skills comprise the school-based skills needed to participate and succeed in formal educational settings from Kindergarten and beyond.
-Children will learn the following academic readiness skills: (1) behavioral self-regulation taught via gross motor games, (2) language taught via shared interactive book reading, (3) decoding (phonemic and phonological awareness) taught via an adapted Heggerty routine, (4) narrative story comprehension taught through sociodrammatic play, and (4) early math skills taught via table-top cooperative games.
+All children will learn academic skills through a combination of individualized and group instruction, including: (1) behavioral self-regulation taught via gross motor games, (2) language taught via shared interactive book reading, (3) decoding (phonemic and phonological awareness) taught via an adapted Heggerty routine, (4) narrative story comprehension taught through sociodrammatic play, and (4) early math skills taught via table-top cooperative games.

 • Who will run the camp?

-The camp is staffed by trained graduate students, who are enrolled in the Midwestern University Speech-language Pathology Program.
+The TAG Summer Camp is staffed by trained graduate students, who are enrolled in the Midwestern University Speech-language Pathology Program.
+TAG Summer Camp SLP Students are supervised by two licensed and certified SLPs with more than 40 years of combined